 When shingles are missing granules, the roof structure underneath can become vulnerable.
 You may recognize this problem by the presence of granules on your lawn.

 As roofs age, exposure to years of extreme weather and freeze and thaw cycles can lead to shrinkage in some shingle materials.

 Sometimes shingles can lift at the edges, allowing moisture into the roof underlayment.

 Heat and thaw cycles and exposure to moisture can lead to shingle curling.
 Cupping refers to shingles curling outward, whereas clawing refers to shingles curling in.
 Not only does this look unattractive, but it can also lead to shingles lifting.

 Other Common Roof Repair Issues

-Not all roof repair issues are shingle-related, and unfortunately, some of those types of roof repair problems can be difficult to diagnose without a professional.
-If you suspect any of these issues, it’s important to have your roof professionally inspected right away.
+Not all roof repair issues are shingle-related; unfortunately, some of those types of roof repair problems can be difficult to diagnose without a professional.
+If you suspect any of these issues listed below, it’s important to have your roof professionally inspected immediately.

 Schedule a Michigan Roof Inspection Today